 A large number of visitors visit Nagarkot to enjoy the stunning view of sunset and sunrise accompanied by mountains, ridges, hills, and valleys.

 Sankhu – the ancient Town in Kathmandu

-Sankhu town is enriched with Newari people and culture along with unique culture, values and traditions showcase through gates and temples.
+Sankhu town is enriched with Newari people and culture along with unique culture, values, and traditions showcased through gates and temples.
 Sankhu area is also named as Shankarapur Municipality.
-It is believed to be named as Shankharapur for its famous ancient Sankha shaped town structure where Sankha means a conch shell of ritual and religious importance in Hinduism.
+It is believed to be named Shankharapur for its famous ancient Sankha-shaped town structure where Sankha means a conch shell of ritual and religious importance in Hinduism.

 There are 5 Gates Around Sankhu Town:

 - Bhau Dhwakha (Bride Gate) - This is the main entry gate of Sankhu.
 In local tradition, this gate is used whenever a new bride is introduced to the town.